The Death of General Wolfe: Details

 West depicts General Wolfe as a Christ-like figure.
 This painting has a triangular composition, made by the top of the flag (as the apex) and the positions of the men.
 It resembles Christian "Lamentation" scenes, where Christ is held in the embrace of the Virgin Mary.

-Captain Hervey Smythe is pictured holding Wolfe's right arm.
+Captain Hervey Smythe, who fought alongside Wolfe during the Gulf of St. Lawrence Campaign (1758), is pictured holding Wolfe's right arm.

 The depiction of the Indigenous warrior in the painting, by kneeling with his chin on his fist and looking at General Wolfe, has been analyzed in various ways.
 In art, the touching of one's face with one's hand is a sign of deep thought and intelligence (thus, Auguste Rodin's The Thinker).
 Some consider it an idealization inspired by the noble savage concept.
 Original items of clothing that were used as a model for portraying the warrior in the painting can be found in the British Museum's collection (as well as additional First Nations' artifacts used in other paintings by West).

 On the ground in front of Wolfe are his musket, cartridge box and bayonet.
 Wolfe went into battle armed as his men were, but his musket was of higher quality.
 His dress is also of note.
 He is wearing a red coat, a red waistcoat, red breeches and a white shirt.
 Such dress was rather simple, especially for a commanding officer.

 Next to Wolfe, in the blue jacket, is Dr Thomas Hinde, who is attempting to stem the bleeding from Wolfe's wounds.
 The general later died in the doctor's hands.

 In the background and to the left of the men surrounding Wolfe, an approaching runner is depicted.
 He is waving his hat in one hand to attract their attention and in the other hand carries a captured flag with the fleur-de-lis, a symbol of France, symbolic of the news relayed to the dying Wolfe that the French were being defeated.
+Later versions also show General Montcalm, also mortally wounded in the battle, being shot from his horse in the far background.